sreenivas98/sreenivas98/README.md

 I am eager to contribute my skills and expertise to a dynamic organization that values innovation and growth.
 Please feel free to reach out to me on LinkedIn to talk about opportunities or project collaborations.

-* 🌍  I'm based in the United States
+* 🌍  I'm based in the California, United States
 * 🖥  See my portfolio at [LinkedIn](https://www.linkedin.com/in/sai-sreenivas-reddy-k/)
 * ✉  You can contact me at [srivatsava.sai@gmail.com](mailto:srivatsava.sai@gmail.com)
 * 🤝  I'm open to collaborating on Automating the boring and tedious tasks and work on any full stack projects related to Java.